nimrodwander/casino/README.md

 - Staggered reel reveal animations (1s, 2s, 3s)
 - Axios for API calls with session cookies

+## Design Decisions

+### Single Game Session per Player
+Modeled after real-world casino behavior where a player finishes one game before moving to another.
+Each session maintains one active game, and players must cash out before starting a new game.

+### Express-Session over Redis
+Chose in-memory Express sessions for simplicity and zero infrastructure setup.
+While Redis is better for horizontal scaling, it wasn't a requirement and would add unnecessary complexity.
+For production scaling, migrating to Redis is straightforward.

+### SQLite over PostgreSQL/MySQL
+Selected SQLite (`casino.db`) for simplicity and no external database setup required.
+TypeORM abstracts the database layer, making it easy to migrate to PostgreSQL or MySQL for production without code changes.

+### Dynamic Reel Count
+The reel count is configurable via `DEFAULT_REEL_COUNT` constant in the shared package.
+If requirements change (e.g., 4 or 5 reels instead of 3), it's a single constant change rather than refactoring the entire codebase.

+### Shared Constants Strategy
+Constants are stored in the `@casino/shared` package and imported by both client and server.
+This ensures consistency across the stack.
+Runtime configuration (game rules, thresholds) uses environment variables, while compile-time constants (symbols, reel count) are in the shared package.

+### Credit Deduction Timing
+Credits are deducted **before** the roll, not after.
+This ensures the house edge logic sees the post-payment balance, and prevents edge cases where players could spam rolls if deduction happened after.
+Matches real slot machine behavior.

+### Centralized Error Handling with Custom Error Classes
+Created typed error classes (`AppError`, `BadRequestError`, `NotFoundError`) that flow through a centralized error middleware.
+This eliminates try-catch blocks in every route handler via the `asyncHandler` wrapper, keeping route code clean and consistent.

+### Dual Validation Strategy (Request + Response)
+Implemented both request and response validation using Zod schemas.
+Request validation catches bad input early, while response validation ensures the API contract is never violated—catching serialization bugs during development before they reach production.

+### Custom React Hook for Staggered Animations
+Extracted reel reveal logic into a reusable `useReelReveal` hook.
+This separates animation timing logic from component rendering, making it testable, reusable, and allows easy tuning of reveal delays without touching component code.

+### Client-Side Error Handling with Axios Interceptors
+Used Axios interceptors to centralize API error handling.
+All HTTP errors flow through a single interceptor that extracts error messages and updates the global `errorStore`, eliminating repetitive error handling in every API call.

 ## Testing

 Run tests with `npm test` or: